-The following provides a description of certain relationships and related transactions between various directors and executive officers of the Company and the Company or its subsidiaries.
+The following provides a description of certain relationships and related transactions between various directors and executive officers of the Company and the Company or its subsidiaries and affiliates.

-MANAGEMENT COMPANIES.
-As of December 31, 2000, all of the common stock of Macerich Property Management Company and Macerich Management Company was owned by the Principals, which enabled the Principals to control the election of the board of directors of each company.
+Management Companies.
+As of January 1, 2001, all of the common stock of Macerich Property Management Company and Macerich Management Company was owned by the Principals, which enabled the Principals to control the election of the board of directors of each company.
 The Operating Partnership owned all of the non-voting preferred stock of Macerich Property Management Company and Macerich Management Company, which is generally entitled to dividends equal to 95% of the net cash flow of each company.
-Macerich Manhattan Management Company is a wholly owned subsidiary of Macerich Management Company.
 Effective March 29, 2001, Macerich Property Management Company merged with and into Macerich Property Management Company, LLC ("MPMC LLC").
 MPMC LLC is a single-member Delaware limited liability company and is 100% owned by the Operating Partnership.
+Macerich Management Company provides property management services to Centers owned by certain of the Company's joint venture entities and other third parties.
+MPMC LLC provides management services to the Company's wholly-owned Centers.

-The Management Companies provide property management, leasing and other related services to eight community shopping centers and other businesses in which Mr. Siegel has interests.
-Under the terms of the applicable management agreements, the Management Companies are reimbursed for compensation paid to on-site employees, leasing agents and redevelopment and construction staff, and other administrative expenses.
-In addition, the Management Companies earn a management fee equal to approximately one and one-half to five percent of gross rental revenue.
-Management fees earned from services provided to these community shopping centers and other businesses during the year ended December 31, 2000 were \$89,862.
+Macerich Management Company provides property management, leasing and other related services to eight community shopping centers and other businesses in which Mr. Siegel has interests.
+Under the terms of the applicable management agreements, Macerich Management Company is reimbursed for compensation paid to on-site employees, leasing agents and redevelopment and construction staff, and other administrative expenses.
+In addition, Macerich Management Company earns a management fee equal to approximately one and one-half to five percent of gross rental revenue.
+Management fees earned from services provided to these community shopping centers and other businesses during the year ended December 31, 2001 were \$85,140.

 Pursuant to the management agreements, the Operating Partnership and certain Property Partnerships engage the Management Companies to provide property management, leasing and other related services to the Centers.
 Under the terms of the management agreements, the Management Companies are reimbursed for compensation paid to on-site mall employees, leasing agents and redevelopment and construction staff, and other administrative expenses.
 In addition, the Management Companies earn a management fee typically equal to one and one-half to five percent of gross rental revenue.
-Management fees paid to the Management Companies for services provided to the Centers during the year ended December 31, 2000 were \$10,413,230.
+Management fees paid to Macerich Management Company for services provided to the Centers during the year ended December 31, 2001 were \$7,640,000.
+Management fees paid to Macerich Management Property Company for the period until its merger with MPMC, LLC on March 29, 2001 were \$757,000.

-GUARANTEES.
+Guarantees.
 The Principals have guaranteed mortgage loans encumbering two Centers.
 The aggregate principal amount of the two loans is approximately \$23,750,000, of which approximately \$15,072,000 is guaranteed by the Principals as follows: Mr. Siegel \$7,125,000; Mr. A. Coppola \$1,900,000; Mr. Anderson \$3,820,000 and Mr. E. Coppola \$2,227,000.